xando/buzzy/README.rst

 .. code::

+   $ buzzy create projectname
+   # or, if you want to use other templates
-   $ buzzy create my-thing
+   $ buzzy create projectname [basic|blog]

-   $ cd my-thing
+   $ cd projectname

    $ buzzy server